Nubwajohn/Nubby-s_portfolio/README.md

 ## Analytics Projects

+- #### <a href="https://github.com/Nubwajohn/Supervised-Learning-Classification-Project)">Ensemble Techniques Project</a> EasyVisa.

+*Objective* : Use data analysis and a classification model to streamline visa approvals by identifying key factors and recommending certification or denial for applicants.

+*Result* : Visa certification is influenced by education, experience, wages, region, and wage unit, with minimal impact from organization size, age, and training.

+- #### <a href="https://github.com/Nubwajohn/Supervised-Learning-Classification-Project)">Supervised Learning Classification Project</a> INN Hotels.

+*Objective* : Predict cancellations and identify key factors to optimize refund policies.

+*Result* : Implement tiered policies, non-refundable rates, rebooking options, deposits, insurance, fees, loyalty incentives, discounts, and credits to balance satisfaction and revenue.

 - #### <a href="https://github.com/Nubwajohn/Supervised-Learning-Project)">Supervised Learning Project</a> Recell Price Prediction.

-*Objective* : Predict prices of used electronic devices to guide inventory pricing
+*Objective* : Predict prices of used electronic devices to guide inventory pricing.

-*Result* : Achieved a deviation of only 4.5% from actual prices and explained 84% of variance in device pricing
+*Result* : Achieved a deviation of only 4.5% from actual prices and explained 84% of variance in device pricing.

 - #### <a href="https://github.com/Nubwajohn/Business-Statistics-Project)">Statistics Project</a> E-news Express Landing Page Analysis.

-*Objective* : Analyze user engagement post-landing page redesign
+*Objective* : Analyze user engagement post-landing page redesign.

 *Result* : Demonstrated a significant increase in user engagement (p<0.05) and consistent results across language preferences.

 - #### <a href="https://github.com/Nubwajohn/Python-Project)">Python Project</a> FoodHub Customer Insight Analysis.

-*Objective* : Provide insights into customer behavior and restaurant performance
+*Objective* : Provide insights into customer behavior and restaurant performance.

-*Outcome*: Identified top-performing restaurants and cuisines, average delivery time, and suggested strategies to boost revenue.
+*Result*: Identified top-performing restaurants and cuisines, average delivery time, and suggested strategies to boost revenue.